The cost of market research depends on a variety of factors – audience, methodology, and incentives to name a few.

 In this blog post, we'll discuss these factors in more detail as well as compare the costs of different types of market research.

-Wondering what impacts the cost of market research?
 Well, there are several factors at play.

 Again, while there’s no “average cost” because every project is unique, there are a few factors to consider thinking about if there are budget concerns for a market research project.